ellexus/mistral_plugins/output/mistral_elasticsearch/readme.rst

 Mistral Elasticsearch plug-in
 =============================

-This plugin receives violation data from Mistral and enters it into an Elasticsearch Index.
+This plug-in receives violation data from Mistral and enters it into an Elasticsearch Index.

 Index Mappings